Home Conservation Assessment

 - Digital Timer: Used with multiple items in the toolkit to ensure precise measurements.

-- Energy and Water Conservation Toolkit User Guide (pdf) : Provides instructions to walk you through the assessment and actions you can take to improve conservation in your home.
+- Energy & Water Conservation Toolkit User Guide (pdf) : Includes instructions to walk you through the assessment and actions you can take to reduce energy use in your home.

-The FLIR Thermal Imaging Camera is available to complement the home conservation assessment, completed using the Energy and Water Conservation Toolkit.
-This camera provides thermal images to help you detect patterns and sources of energy loss throughout your home.
+The FLIR Thermal Imaging Camera is a great complement to a home conservation assessment, which can be completed using the Energy & Water Conservation Toolkit.
+This camera displays thermal images to help you detect patterns and sources of energy loss throughout your home.

 Two cameras available: the FLIR Ex series and FLIR TG165.